-Encouraging Women of Color to learn and play recreational golf
+Encouraging Women, Girls and Communities of Color to learn and play recreational golf

 Women of Color Golf (WOCG) and Girls on the Green Tee (GOTG-T) programs have grown into a nationally recognized community-based organization, with recent recognition by former President Barack Obama, as a U.S. White House Champion of Change for After School Programs for Marginalized Girls.
 WOCG has been featured in Forbes, Ebony, Black Enterprise, Golf for Her, Professional Golf Association (PGA) magazine, the African American Golfer’s Digest, Onyx Magazine – Women on the Move, Bay News 9, The Tampa Bay Community Network Sports TV, Tee Time Florida TV and several other local media broadcasts.
 The Women of Color Golf (WOCG), is also a recipient of the Tampa Bay Lightning Community Hero Award.

 Clemmie Perry has over 20 years’ experience working for two Fortune 500 companies (Lockheed Martin Corporation and Florida Power & Light Company).
 At Lockheed Martin Corporation, Ms. Perry served as the Corporate E-Learning Training Manager.
 She was responsible for managing virtual learning teams and developing online corporate training materials for 130,000 Aerospace & Defense employees.
 At Florida Power & Light Company in Miami, she was responsible for electrical distribution systems training and the implementation of smart grid & smart meter technology training programs.
 She currently works for Sodexo, a global corporation, as the Quality &Training Manager in North America.

 Clemmie earned her B.S. degree from Florida A&M University, Tallahassee, Florida and an M.S. from Nova Southeastern University, Ft.
 Lauderdale, Florida.

 She is a member of the National Council of Negro Women (NCNW), Florida A&M University (FAMU) Alumni Association, National Football League (NFL) Cheerleader Alumni Association and Ladies Professional Golf Amateurs Association (LPGAA).
 She has served on the World Golf Foundation Diversity & Inclusion 2020 Task Force, the Women’s Golf Task Force and is a Board Member for the Florida Sports Hall of Fame (FSHOF).